J Tomlinson supporting 10 years of Gas Safety Week

 Maintenance, construction and refurbishment specialist, J Tomlinson, will be giving social media users the chance to win prizes by launching a week-long competition designed to maximise awareness of gas safety whilst encouraging people to exercise their creative streaks.
 Users will be invited to either share their own experiences of keeping themselves and others gas safe, or to create a short poem based on the theme of gas safety, with the winning entry taking home a carbon monoxide alarm and a £50 Love2Shop voucher, and the nine runners-up each awarded a CO2 alarm and a £20 voucher.

 Steve Kirkland, managing director (maintenance) at J Tomlinson said: “J Tomlinson is proud to be supporting Gas Safety Week once again this year.
-Our repairs and maintenance division has delivered gas servicing, maintenance and installation for over 20 years, helping our clients keep their customers safe and remain complaint.”
+Our repairs and maintenance division has delivered gas servicing, maintenance and installation for over 20 years, helping our clients keep their customers safe and remain compliant.”

 Working within over 90,000 homes per year, we’re committed to raising awareness about the importance of staying Gas Safe and being able to recognise when something doesn’t quite feel right.
 Remember – you can’t see a carbon monoxide leak, so don’t put off having your boiler serviced annually by a Gas Safe registered engineer.
 That brief visit is more than worth the peace of mind for you and your loved ones.”